princemathur4/princemathur4/README.md

 ---

 Thanks for stopping by!
-Feel free to browse, fork, or quietly judge my code.
+Feel free to browse, fork, or quietly review my code.
 If you’re up for a collaboration or want to talk tech (or bad puns), I’m all ears.
 Let’s create something that works (..most of the time 👀😂). 🚀